Valkmusa

 Park History

 Valkmusa was designated a national park in 1996, following surveys that confirmed the raised bog's exceptional preservation state and biodiversity significance.
-The park was added to the Ramsar list of internationally important wetlands in recognition of its waterbird values.
+[1] The park is a designated Ramsar Wetland of International Importance, recognised for its waterbird values and intact mire ecosystem.
 Metsähallitus manages the park with a focus on passive protection of the mire ecosystem.
 Some drainage ditch blocking at the park margins has been undertaken to rewet previously affected mire areas.
 The park's role in the Green Belt of Fennoscandia conservation initiative, which extends from Norway to Russia along the former Iron Curtain, has added international significance to its management.

 Major Trails And Attractions

-The park's main visitor access is via a boardwalk trail of approximately 5 kilometres that crosses the open bog surface, providing an immersive experience of the raised bog ecosystem without damaging the sensitive Sphagnum surface.
+The park's main visitor access is via a boardwalk trail that crosses the open bog surface, providing an immersive experience of the raised bog ecosystem without damaging the sensitive Sphagnum surface.
 Birdwatching from the boardwalk is outstanding in spring and summer, with whooper swan, crane, and golden plover visible from the trail.
 The forest sections of the park can be explored on a secondary trail.
-The park is particularly rewarding for naturalists interested in mire ecology and bryophology.
+The park is particularly rewarding for naturalists interested in mire ecology, bryophology, and invertebrate diversity — the symbol moth Idaea muricata can be found here along with many other rare bog species.
 Photography of the bog landscape, especially in morning fog or autumn colours, is outstanding.

 Visitor Facilities And Travel